 Biomonitoring Assessing the health of the environment using aquatic organisms.
 BOD Biochemical oxygen demand.
 A measure of the presence of degradable organic matter, taking into account the biological conversion of ammonia to nitrate.
 BODF Biochemical oxygen demand of a filtered sample.
 Bund A wall around a tank to contain its contents in the case of a leak.
-Conductivity Conductivity, an indication of the level of dissolved salts in a sample, usually measured at 20°C and expressed in mS/m.
+CBOD Carbonaceous biochemical oxygen demand.
+A measure of the presence of degradable organic matter, excluding the biological conversion of ammonia to nitrate.
+Conductivity Conductivity, an indication of the level of dissolved salts in a sample, usually measured at 25°C and expressed in $\mu$ S/cm.
+Cu Copper.
+Cumec A volumetric measure of flow- 1 cubic metre per second (1 m s- ).
 DO Dissolved oxygen.
-DRP Dissolved reactive phosphorus. g/m3 Grams per cubic metre, and equivalent to milligrams per litre (mg/L).
+DRP Dissolved reactive phosphorus.
+FNU Formazin nephelometric units, a measure of the turbidity of water. g/m3 Grams per cubic metre, and equivalent to milligrams per litre (mg/L).
 In water, this is also equivalent to parts per million (ppm), but the same does not apply to gaseous mixtures.
 Incident An event that is alleged or is found to have occurred that may have actual or potential environmental consequences or may involve non-compliance with a consent or rule in a regional plan.
 Registration of an incident by the Council does not automatically mean such an outcome had actually occurred.
 Intervention Action/s taken by Council to instruct or direct actions be taken to avoid or reduce the likelihood of an incident occurring.
 Investigation Action taken by Council to establish what were the circumstances/events surrounding an incident including any allegations of an incident.
 Incident register The incident register contains a list of events recorded by the Council on the basis that they may have the potential or actual environmental consequences that may represent a breach of a consent or provision in a Regional Plan.
-L/s Litres per second. m 2 Square Metres.
-MCI Macroinvertebrate community index; a numerical indication of the state of biological life in a stream that takes into account the sensitivity of the taxa present to organic pollution in stony habitats. mS/m Millisiemens per metre.
+L/s Litres per second. m Square Metres.
+MCI Macroinvertebrate community index; a numerical indication of the state of biological life in a stream that takes into account the sensitivity of the taxa present to organic pollution in stony habitats.
 Mixing zone The zone below a discharge point where the discharge is not fully mixed with the receiving environment.
-For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point.
+For a stream, conventionally taken as a length equivalent to 7 times the width of the stream at the discharge point. μS/cm Microsiemens per centimetre.
 NH 4 Ammonium, normally expressed in terms of the mass of nitrogen (N).
 NH 3 Unionised ammonia, normally expressed in terms of the mass of nitrogen (N).
-NNN Nitrate and nitrite nitrogen, normally expressed in terms of the mass of nitrogen (N).
-TN Total nitrogen, normally expressed in terms of the mass of nitrogen (N).
 NTU Nephelometric Turbidity Unit, a measure of the turbidity of water.
-O&G Oil and grease, defined as anything that will dissolve into a particular organic solvent (e.g. hexane).
-May include both animal material (fats) and mineral matter (hydrocarbons).

 рН A numerical system for measuring acidity in solutions, with 7 as neutral.
 Numbers lower than 7 are increasingly acidic and higher than 7 are increasingly alkaline.
 The scale is logarithmic i.e. a change of 1 represents a ten-fold change in strength.
 For example, a pH of 4 is ten times more acidic than a pH of 5.
 Physicochemical Measurement of both physical properties (e.g. temperature, clarity, density) and chemical determinants (e.g. metals and nutrients) to characterise the state of an environment.
 Resource consent Refer Section 87 of the RMA.
 Resource consents include land use consents (refer Sections 9 and 13 of the RMA), coastal permits (Sections 12, 14 and 15), water permits (Section 14) and discharge permits (Section 15).
 RMA Resource Management Act 1991 and including all subsequent amendments.
 SS Suspended solids.
 SQMCI Semi quantitative macroinvertebrate community index.
 Temp Temperature, measured in °C (degrees Celsius).
-Turb Turbidity, expressed in NTU.
+Turb Turbidity, expressed in NTU or FNU.
 Zn Zinc.